Azure-Samples/cognitive-services-studybot-csharp/Qna-Luis-Botv4/README.md

 1. This Dispatch sequence also creates a special LUIS app for the Dispatch service in luis.ai.
 Note: you'll use the authoring and endpoint keys from this app in your .bot file later.
 1. Go to your account in luis.ai and find the Dipatch app just created.
 You can see there is a `None` intent (default) and then your knowledge base intents.
 However, these are not named well, as they are a string of random characters.
 Make sure to rename them (click pencil icon near title) to match the naming in your .bot file for these QnA knowledge bases.
 For instance, the geology KB is named StudyGeology, in luis.ai, qnamaker.ai, and in the .bot file (name field of each object).
 They all need to match.
 1. After renaming your LUIS intents, train and publish them.
 It might take a minute or two to see the changes reflected in your responses in the chat client (if already testing).

+#### Enable Bing Spell Check
+1. In the Startup.cs file of your local bot project, add your Bing Spell Check Key at the top where indicated.
+If you do not yet have a Bing Spell Check resource in Azure, [get a free trial](https://azure.microsoft.com/en-us/try/cognitive-services/my-apis/?api=spellcheck-api), or create a new Bing Spell Check v7 resource in the Azure portal and fetch its key.

 ## Prerequisites - Syncing the code
 Now that your Dispatch structure is set in your bot and in luis.ai, you only need to copy/paste missing code when comparing your bot with this sample.